When Should We (Not) Interpret Linear IV Estimands as LATE?: Negative Weights in Linear IV

 \begin{lemma}[\citealp{AI1995,Kolesar2013}] Suppose that $X = \left( 1, G_1, \ldots, G_{K-1} \right)$ and $Z_{\mathrm{C}} = \left( Z, Z G_1, \ldots, Z G_{K-1} \right)$.
 Suppose further that Assumptions \ref{ass:iv} and \ref{ass:cm} hold.
 Then

-where $\sigma^2(X) = \e \left[ \left( \e \left[ D \mid X, Z \right] - \e \left[ D \mid X \right] \right) ^2 \mid X \right]$. \end{lemma}
+where $\sigma^2(X) = \var \left[ \e \left[ D \mid X, Z \right] \mid X \right] = \e \left[ \left( \e \left[ D \mid X, Z \right] - \e \left[ D \mid X \right] \right) ^2 \mid X \right]$. \end{lemma}

-Lemma \ref{lem:ai1995} establishes that the 2SLS estimand in the overidentified specification of \cite{AI1995} is a convex combination of conditional LATEs, with weights equal to the conditional variance of the first stage.
-This result is due to \cite{AI1995} and has usually been interpreted as requiring that the existence of defiers is completely ruled out \citep[see, \textit{e.g.},][]{AP2009}. \cite{Kolesar2013} demonstrates that it also holds under weak monotonicity.
+Lemma \ref{lem:ai1995} establishes that the 2SLS estimand in \citetalias{AI1995}'s interacted specification is a convex combination of conditional LATEs, with weights equal to the conditional variance of the first stage.
+This result is due to \citetalias{AI1995} and has usually been interpreted as requiring that the existence of defiers is completely ruled out \citep[\textit{e.g.},][]{AP2009}. \cite{Kolesar2013} demonstrates that it also holds under weak monotonicity.

-A limitation of Lemma \ref{lem:ai1995} is that it may not be immediately obvious how the 2SLS weights differ from the ``desired'' weights in equation (\ref{eq:desired}).
+It may not be immediately obvious how the 2SLS weights in Lemma \ref{lem:ai1995} differ from the ``desired'' weights in equation (\ref{eq:desired}).
 The following result facilitates this comparison.

 \begin{theorem} Suppose that $X = \left( 1, G_1, \ldots, G_{K-1} \right)$ and $Z_{\mathrm{C}} = \left( Z, Z G_1, \ldots, Z G_{K-1} \right)$.
 Suppose further that Assumptions \ref{ass:iv} and \ref{ass:cm} hold.
 Then